padrinobook/padrinobook/02-job-vacancy-application.md

     end

-We are using now the `attributes_for` method takes a symbol as an input and will return the attributes of the fixture model as a hash.
-Looks fine, and our tests are still green.
+As you see, the job fixtures us created with FactoryGirls' `attributes_for` method.
+This method  takes a symbol as an input and returns the attributes of the fixture as a hash.

+Now, our tests are looking fine and they are still green.
 But we can do even better.
-We can leave the verbose `FactoryGirl` clutter word away, if we add make the following change to our `spec_helper.rb`:
+We can remove the `FactoryGirl` expressions if we add make the following change to our `spec_helper.rb`:

 {: lang="ruby" }